How did you get into accounting?

 After taking my GCSE’s and A Levels at Exmouth Community College, I decided to work for a year to decide what I wanted to do.
 I knew I wanted to do something finance related when I left college but was unsure.
 I had a work experience placement lined up in a local accountancy firm but unfortunately this was cancelled due to Covid.
 I did a lot of research and decided to take a chance and go for it.

 Why did you make the move to Griffin?

 After taking a year out of studying and working full time as a shift leader in a fast food restaurant, I decided I wanted to move into accountancy.
 I applied to work for Griffin online after reading a case study, and started in March 2021.

 What does your training entail?

-I’m currently working towards AAT Level 3 (Advanced Diploma in Accounting) which I hope to finish this year, then I’ll be moving on to Level 4 and after that, studying to become a Chartered Accountant.
-I have a paid day off each fortnight to study.
+I’m currently working towards AAT Level 3 (Advanced Diploma in Accounting) which I hope to finish in the next couple of months, then I’ll be moving on to Level 4 and after that, studying to become a Chartered Accountant.
+I have a paid day off each fortnight to study at home.
 The training is with Accountancy Learning in Exeter and is a mix of using the text books and doing online quizzes.
 Each apprentice has the same tutor at Accountancy Learning and she is very helpful at answering any questions we may have during our studies.
 There also is exams at different points through the year and these are sat local in Exeter which is great.

 Is your career progression clear to you?